- Home

 -

-Much of the uncertainty about adopting active modes comes from a lack of safe infrastructure.
-With reliable data on usage and behavior, you can make impactful decisions on which facilities to build, where to build them, and for whom.
+Much of the uncertainty about adopting active modes comes from a lack of reliable data.
+With bike and pedestrian traffic data, you can make impactful decisions on which facilities to build, where to build them, and for whom.
 A long-term count program yields benefits for years down the line.

 Hourly Profiles